Peng Zhang | WARP #3

 While back in Peng Zhang’s village his recreation of rural life might be considered reactionary, the situation in the Netherlands is different.
 Urbanization has gone through different stages and city dwellers long for reconnection with nature, which might seem to have a rather romantic perception of working with the land.
 Most Dutch farmers belong to the new upper class of land and animal owners and city gardening is seen in the light of those who seek a relaxing hobby.

-Going towards the future, we are deciding what is seen as progressive and what as reactionary.
+Going towards the future, we are deciding what is seen as progressive and what is seen as reactionary.
 In the talk Why Gaia is not the Globe (2016), philosopher Bruno Latour explains how humanity stands between the two vectors: local vs global or archaic vs future oriented.
-Depending on how far we position ourselves towards one of those poles, we might perceive our actions (or the actions of others) as being progressive, or in contrary, reactionary.
+Depending on how far we position ourselves towards one of those poles, we might perceive our actions (or the actions of others) as being progressive, or on contrary, reactionary.
 That is where Peng Zhang’s work finds its challenges across the culture and society in which it is presented.
 In these uncertain times when we already know that economic development has its limitations, we might want to reconsider what it means to go forward.
-Bruno Latour thus suggests to pay attention to the third vector which he calls Earth or Gaia according to Gaia theory as formulated by James Lovelock.
+Bruno Latour thus suggests paying attention to the third vector which he calls Earth or Gaia according to Gaia theory as formulated by James Lovelock.
 While we try to figure out which direction to go, we are reminded to learn how to belong to the soil and eventually how to land.
 The work of Peng Zhang has the potential to do so.
 It has the attitude to reflect upon the past and search for the essence of what the rustic used to be and what it can offer now or in the future.
-With the hands dirty from the soil and with the simplicity and slowness in the soul we might find out how to experience and deserve the present (as of a present time and of a nature/memory which is gifted).
+With the hands dirty from the soil and with the simplicity and slowness in the soul we might find out how to experience and deserve the present (as of a present time and of a memory/nature which is gifted).

 Belonging to the soil